syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% endhighlight %}

 {% highlight vb %}
-using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel Dim workbook As IWorkbook = application.Workbooks.Open("Sample.xlsx") Dim sheet As IWorkbook = workbook.Worksheets(0)
+Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel Dim workbook As IWorkbook = application.Workbooks.Open("Sample.xlsx") Dim sheet As IWorkbook = workbook.Worksheets(0)